How to Email Pitch to Brands as a Blogger + Influencer

 I’m not lying to you, I’ve seen REAL emails like this.
 All you’ve done is show me that you want free stuff and then you expect me to pay you when I have no clue who you are, what your blog is, or anything about you.

-♡ what to do instead / / turn your specific demands into specific unique content
+♡ how to make it a DO / / turn your specific demands into specific unique content

 - use those specifics – so you have 3 products in mind you want to write about.
 Great.